udda/multiload-ng/README.md

 multiload-nandhp is a port of the GNOME multiload applet to the Xfce4 and LXDE panels.

-It supports Xfce 4.6 and lxpanel 0.5.5 and above.
+It supports Xfce 4.6 and above, and lxpanel 0.7 and above.

 System Requirements
 -------------------